-Elsecar Heritage Railway, Barnsley.
+Elsecar Heritage Railway, Barnsley S74 8HJ

-You can’t ride them outside of their timetables but there is sometimes engineering works being done on them, they are in steam and it’s good for picture opportunities.
+You can’t ride them outside of their timetables but there is sometimes engineering works being done on them, you may be able to spot one in steam and it’s good for picture opportunities.
 There are picnic tables where you can sit and eat whilst watching the trains which will make any toddler train spotter happy!

 When the railway is open, visitors can ride old steam trains on a 1 mile route and enjoy one of their themed services such as Easter Specials (with Easter bunny) and Winter Warmer services (which include a hot drink).
 Check the timetables to find the next events.

-Keighley & Worth valley railway, West Yorkshire.
+Keighley & Worth valley railway, West YorkshireBD22 8NJ

 There are 30 locomotives at KWR and 6 train stations.
 Along the line at the stations are museums, attractions, cafes, pubs, Haworth village, playgrounds and more.
 Explore the line and stations here.

 This historic miniachure railway in Scarborough is open daily from April 1st.
-Trains have been running since 1931 and there are many attractions to see such as Peasholm Park and the historic water chute.
+Trains have been running since 1931 and there are many attractions to see at the railway such as Peasholm Park, Sky Trail Adventure and historic water chute.

 I really enjoyed reading this post from one of my favourite bloggers North East Family fun about their Scarborough holiday.